jtb324/IBDCluster/docs/source/inputs.rst

 ----

 * :yellow:`STEP`: This argument indicates the number of minimum steps that the random walk will use to generate a network.
 By default this value is 3.

+* :yellow:`cases`: This argument is a filepath to a text files that has a list of cases and controls and exclusions.